larryhudson/html-to-video-demo/README.md

 # Turning HTML into a video with Eleventy, Azure TTS, Puppeteer and ffmpeg

-## Step 4: Take screenshots with Puppeteer
+## Step 5: Turn screenshots into a video with ffmpeg

-This is the fourth step.
+This is the fifth step.